Peter Pan (1953 film): Plot

-In Edwardian London 1904, George and Mary Darling's preparations to attend a party are disrupted by the antics of their boys, John and Michael, who are acting out a Peter Pan story told them by their elder sister Wendy.
-An irritated George demands that Wendy drop the stories and move out of the nursery, since "sooner or later, people have to grow up" and also chains Nana the female dog outside because she is a dog not a nurse.
+In Edwardian London 1904, George and Mary Darling's preparations to attend a party are disrupted by the antics of their boys, John and Michael, who are acting out a Peter Pan story told to them by their elder sister Wendy.
+An irritated George demands that Wendy drop the stories and move out of the nursery, since "sooner or later, people have to grow up" and also chains Nana the female dog outside because she is a dog and not a nurse.
 Later that night, Peter himself arrives in the nursery to find his lost shadow.
 He persuades Wendy to come to Never Land, where she will never have to grow up, and she and the boys fly there with the begrudging help of the pixie Tinker Bell.

 A ship of pirates is anchored off Never Land, led by Captain Hook and his first mate, Mr. Smee.
 Hook wants revenge on Peter for cutting off his hand, but fears the crocodile which consumed the hand, knowing it is eager to eat the rest of him.
 When Pan and the Darlings arrive, Hook shoots at them with a cannon, and Peter sends the Darlings off to safety while he baits the pirates.
-Tinker Bell, who is jealous of Pan's attention to Wendy, convinces the Lost Boys that Pan has ordered them to shoot down Wendy.
+Tinker Bell, who is jealous of Peter's attention to Wendy, convinces the Lost Boys that Peter has ordered them to shoot down Wendy.
 Tinker Bell's treachery is soon found out, and Peter banishes her for a week.
-John and Michael set off with the Lost Boys to find the island's Natives; however, the Natives capture the group, believing them to be responsible for taking the chief's daughter, Tiger Lily.
+John and Michael set off with the Lost Boys to find the island's Indians; however, the Indians capture the group, believing them to be responsible for taking the chief's daughter, Tiger Lily.

 Meanwhile, Peter takes Wendy to see the mermaids, who flee in terror when Hook arrives on the scene.
 Peter and Wendy see that Hook and Smee have captured Tiger Lily, to force her to disclose the location of Peter's hideout.
 Peter frees Tiger Lily and returns her to the Chief, and the tribe honors Peter.
 Meanwhile, Hook takes advantage of Tinker Bell's jealousy of Wendy, tricking the fairy into revealing Peter's secret hideout instead.